-6.1 WHAT ARE THE ISSUES?
-People use the Inlet as a place where they can undertake a wide range of recreational activities, for example: cycling, Sunday driving, water skiing, yachting, birdwatching, fishing and painting.
-Some of these actions: • conflict with each other (eg water skiing and kayaking) • conflict with other users e.g. access around the Inlet is difficult and dangerous for pedestrians and cyclists because the roads are arterial roads • conflict with wildlife ACTIONS TO ADDRESS THE ISSUES Enforcement of existing regulations for recreational activities on the Inlet.
-Enforcement of existing wildlife protection regulations.
-Investigate improved parking and access to the Inlet without compromising ecological values.
-OUTCOMES SOUGHT Appropriate use of the Inlet that is neither in conflict with the Inlet itself or other users.
-WHO?
-WRC/PCC DOC PCC/DOC/ Community Tangata Whenua WHEN?
-Immediately On going Medium term 6.2 People have different expectations about how the Inlet and its catchment should be used and managed.
+WHAT ARE THE ISSUES?
+ACTIONS TO ADDRESS THE ISSUES OUTCOMES SOUGHT WHO?
+WHEN?
+6.1 People use the Inlet as a place where they can undertake a wide range of recreational activities, for example: Enforcement of existing regulations for recreational activities on the Inlet.
+Appropriate use of the Inlet that is neither in conflict with the Inlet itself or other users.
+WRC/PCC Immediately Cycling, Sunday driving, water skiing, yachting, birdwatching, fishing and painting.
+Some of these actions: Enforcement of existing wildlife protection regulations.
+DOC On going Conflict with each other (eg water skiing and kayaking) conflict with other users e.g. access around the Inlet is difficult and dangerous for pedestrians and cyclists because the roads are arterial roads conflicts with wildlife Investigate improved parking and access to the Inlet without compromising ecological values.
+PCC /DOC/ Community Tangata Whenua Medium term 6.2 People have different expectations about how the Inlet and its catchment should be used and managed.
 Set up open process for resolving conflict and potential conflict between users.
 Develop understandings of the range of legitimate uses of the Inlet and its catchment.
 Users have a greater understanding of other users.
 WRC/PCC PILG Community Immediately 6.3 An increase in the number of boatsheds will change the character of the Inlet and restrict access to the foreshore.
 Increased use of the boatsheds may lead to increased contamination from stormwater and sewage.
 Advocate restriction of any modifications to existing boatsheds to those that do not increase the overall size of the structure (no double stories) Enforcement of policies of Regional Coastal Plan.
 Retention of existing character of boatsheds.
 The area occupied by boatsheds does not extend beyond the current parameters.
 WRC/PCC On going 6.4 Some people have expectations that their existing view will remain as at present without consideration of the property rights of the owners of the land in question.
 The planned review of the rural section of the District Plan should facilitate a debate on property rights and reasonable expectations.
 Users have a greater understanding of other users.
-PCC Community On going
+PCC Community On-going

-Theme 7: Management nt
+Theme 7: Management